Is Tashkent Worth Visiting?

 It was an assault on the senses, but a fantastic one.

 Food here is also cheap and you can grab a great lunch for as little as £1.
+A visit here is definitely an unmissable thing to do in Tashkent.

-2. Visit Khast Imam Complex
+2. Visit Khast-Imam Complex

 Dubbed the spiritual heart of Tashkent, this large complex is home to the Hazrat Imran Mosque, built relatively recently in 2007, the oldest Quran in the world, the tiny Muyi Mubarak Library and the impressive Barak Khan Madrassah (or school).